 Our 2019 LIT cohort gave back to the community through a day of cleaning and organizing at a local school in preparation to welcome a new group of elementary students in the Fall.
 They also did some clean up for the Butler Cave Conservation Society after a day of exploring in Butler Cave.
 Additionally, they gave back to the Camp Alleghany community through the planting of trees along the road to our on-site Archery Range as well as an oak tree across from the LIT Lodge.

 The specifics will change from summer-to-summer but one thing will remain constant: learning to serve others as an act of selfless and joy will be central to her experience.

-When you’re on the threshold of leaving childhood to embrace young adulthood the plethora of demands can seem daunting.
-There’s driving, car management, time management, college applications and essays, personal and self care, diet and nutrition, working part time, volunteering, trying career choices out and much, much more.
+When you’re on the threshold of leaving childhood to embrace young adulthood the assorted demands can seem daunting.
+There’s driving, car management, time management, college applications and essays, personal and self care, diet and nutrition, working part time, friendships and relationships, volunteering, trying career choices out and much, much more.

 Who can keep up?

-Between her daily LIT class for self reflection, communication development (essay writing/job applications/leading a group, public speaking), and group projects, and very specific skill building in some kind of certification (maybe NRA rifle instructor, lifeguarding, lifesaving, wildlife survival, or something else), or learning how to work with tools to make those benches or bat houses, or learning basic car care, she will come away from her LIT summer as a young woman equipped to take on the world.
+Between her daily LIT class for self reflection, communication development (i.e. interview skills and public speaking), group projects, and very specific skill-building in some kind of certification (like lifeguarding, CPR or First Aid), or learning how to work with tools to make those benches or bat houses or to perform basic car care, she’ll come away from her LIT summer as a young woman equipped to take on the world.

 And all of this leads to something invaluable — confidence.
-An LIT will feel this summer as a rite of passage, something too often neglected in a large and often anonymous society.
+An LIT will experience an LIT summer as a rite of passage, something too often neglected in a large and often anonymous society.